directus/directus/docs/getting-started/introduction.md

 <!-- prettier-ignore-start -->
 ::: tip What's in a name?
 "Directus" ([duh REKT iss](http://audio.pronouncekiwi.com/Salli/Directus)) is latin for: _laid straight, arranged in lines_.
-The broadest goal of Directus is to present data in a simple, orderly, and intuitive way.
+The broadest goal of our platform is to present data in a simple, orderly, and intuitive way.
 :::
 <!-- prettier-ignore-end -->